-Students are strongly encouraged to take coursework in Anatomy (BIO 290), Physiology (BIO 270 or 370), and/or Biochemistry (CHEM 361 or 260).
+Students are strongly encouraged to take coursework in Anatomy (BIO 290), Physiology (BIO 270), and/or Biochemistry (CHEM 361).
 Students should also check the specific admissions requirements of individual optometry schools for additional recommended courses.
 Review specific school and college prerequities in a prerequisite summary provided by OptomCAS.

 Admissions Criteria and Academic Record